Automated Teller Machines (ATM)

 Lost and Found

 If you lose an item during your hospital stay, our security department is here to assist you.
-Call Palomar Health Downtown Campus Security at 3173.
+Call Palomar Medical Center Downtown Escondido Security at 3173.

 Due to short hospital stays, many patients are already home before mail can be delivered.
 To avoid this situation, it is recommended that you have cards and letters sent to your home and brought in by a friend or family member.
 However, any mail sent to you at our facilities will be brought to your room.
 Volunteers deliver letters and packages for patients each morning.
 Letters and parcels that arrive after you have been discharged are forwarded to your home.
 Stamps and stationery may be purchased in the gift shop.
 If you have outgoing mail, it can be given to a volunteer to mail.